Art de l’Anglage — by Alexandra Schmitz · Les Brenets

 Reading the component

-The component sets the diagnosis: width, edge, reflection, correction.
+The component sets the diagnosis: width, edge, reflection, retouch.

-Angle, width, geometry, reflection: the component shows what holds and what needs reworking.
+Angle, width, geometry, reflection: the component shows what holds and what needs to be reworked.
 To go further, you can read the Workshop Journal.

 Exploration mode: click a marker, or activate the loupe to read the detail.

-Watchmaking anglage macro showing how to read reflections and the stability of an edge
+Watchmaking anglage macro showing reflection reading and the stability of an edge

 Interactive markers to read a component.
 The markers disappear when the loupe is activated, then return when you exit.